zzzprojects/learn-orm/tutorials/ssis/control-flow.md

 # Control Flow

 Control flow is the SQL Server workflow engine that contains control flow elements.
-An SSIS package consists of at least one control flow task, and optionally one or more data flows.
+An SSIS package consists of at least one control flow task and optionally one or more data flows.

-A package consists of a control flow and one or more data flows.
+A package consists of a control flow, and one or more data flows.

- - The Integration Services architecture supports the nesting of containers, and a control flow can include multiple levels of nested containers.
+ - The Integration Services architecture supports the containers' nesting, and a control flow can include multiple levels of nested containers.
  - A package can contain a container such as a **Foreach Loop** container, which in turn could contain another Foreach Loop container and so on.
  - Event handlers also have control flows, which are built using the same kinds of control flow elements.